tashmet/tashmet/README.md

 ### MongoDB

 Natually the popular database is supported as a backend.
-The Tashmit collection interface is basically a subset of the MongoDB collection.
+The Tashmet collection interface is basically a subset of the MongoDB collection.

 ### REST

 Why not interface with a RESTful API like it was MongoDB database?
-Tashmit in a way makes it possible to leverage the power of MongoDB in a client-side application.
+Tashmet in a way makes it possible to leverage the power of MongoDB in a client-side application.